cseanburns/systems-librarianship/src/6a-install-koha.md

 apt install mysql-server
 ```

-Next we set the root MySQL password:
+Next we set the root MySQL password
+(the password below is not an actual
+password that I use anywhere):

 ```
 mysqladmin -u root password bibliolib1